rfbr/create_project/README.md

 ## How it works?

-- It's quite simple, a JSON object ({}) represents a folder, a string is a file (it denotes its name).
+- It's quite simple, create a .json file such as a JSON object ({}) represents a folder, a string is a file (it denotes its name).
 You can create your different JSON templates for your recurrent projects.

 - Put them in the *structures* folder.